 At Port Eliza Lodge location means being close to the fish.
 Our lodge exists to provide easy access to the best salmon, halibut and bottom fishing on the west coast.
 At Port Eliza you will spend less time running to the grounds and more time fishing!
 The scenery is spectacular, and up close encounters with Killer Whales, Humpbacks, Gray Whales, Otters, Sea Lions and Bears are a bonus.
 Only Port Eliza Lodge offers a unique combination of a pristine wilderness setting and fantastic fishing without the necessity of flying in*.
-Part of the adventure is getting here, as you drive through the temperate rainforest to the village of Tahsis B.C., where we pick you up and complete the journey by boat, motoring through the mountain framed Tahsis and Esperanza inlets.
+Part of the adventure is getting here, as you drive through the temperate rainforest to the village of Tahsis or Zabellos B.C., where we pick you up and complete the journey by boat, motoring through the mountain framed inlets.

 *Fly in options are available from Seattle and Campbell River.
 Details are in the Getting Here section